-Benchmarking, or goal setting allows a company to assess the opportunities they may have for improving a number of areas in their supply chain including productivity, inventory accuracy, shipping accuracy, storage density, and bin-to-bin time.
-The benchmarking process can provide a company some estimate of the benefits achieved by the implementation of any improvements.
+Benchmarking, or goal setting, allows a company to assess the opportunities they have for the logistic control of a number of areas in its supply chain.
+These areas include productivity, inventory accuracy, shipping accuracy, storage density, and bin-to-bin time.
+Using a logistic benchmarking process can provide a company with some estimate of the benefits achieved by the implementation of any improvements.

-For example, an assessment of moving items from one storage location to another can be measured by time for a single movement or by quantity if the performance is over a set period.
+For example, an assessment of moving items from one storage location to another can be measured by time for a single movement, or by quantity if the performance is over a set period.
 A benchmarking project will gather the assessments and develop a plan of action to improve the process that was assessed.

 Types of Benchmarking

 The internal benchmarking process allows a company with a number of facilities that operate the same supply chain processes to compare and contrast the ways in which the process is performed in those facilities.
-For example, if a company operates five distribution centers in the US and Canada, the benchmarking process can examine a number of operations that take place at each of the distribution centers and compare how they are performed and what improvements can be made after comparing the benchmarking results.
+For example, if a company operates five distribution centers in the U.S. and Canada, the benchmarking process can examine a number of operations that take place at each of the distribution centers.
+Here, the process will compare how each center performed and what improvements can be made after comparing the benchmarking results.
 If a company benchmarks the processes around inventory accuracy, shipping accuracy, and storage density, the results of the assessments of the facilities can help a company to improve on those processes at all of the facilities.

-Many companies believe that their processes are as efficient as possible, but quite often, the efficiencies are limited by the knowledge within the company.
+Many companies believe that their processes are as efficient as possible.
+However, quite often, the efficiencies are limited by the knowledge within the company.
 The external benchmarking process takes a company outside of its own industry and exposes them to different methods and procedures.

 For example, a manufacturer and distributor of electrical components have internally benchmarked their warehouses for a number of years and have exhausted ideas on improving efficiencies.
-They approached a very successful retail company to visit their central warehouse and benchmark the processes that occur there to compare to their own warehouse processes.
+They approached a successful retail company to visit their central warehouse and benchmark the processes that occur there to compare to their own warehouse processes.
 The external benchmarking allowed the manufacturer of the electrical components to assess the processes seen in the retailer’s warehouse and develop an improvement plan for their own facilities based on the results.

-Components of Benchmarking
+Components of a Benchmark Study